Role of Fisheries and Oceans Canada

 DFO manages the sustainability of both aquaculture and wild capture fisheries under the Fisheries Act:

 - Aquaculture Activities Regulations: the Regulations clarify conditions under which aquaculture operators may treat their fish for disease and parasites, as well as deposit organic matter, and manage their facilities under sections 35 and 36 of the Fisheries Act.
 The Regulations also impose public reporting on the environmental performance of the sector as well as specific environmental monitoring and sampling requirements.

 - In collaboration with the Canadian Food Inspection Agency, provinces and Yukon, DFO follows the National Code for Introductions and Transfers of Aquatic Organisms to assess risks associated with proposed introductions and transfers of aquatic organisms.
-Movements are authorized federally under Section 56 of the Fisheries (General) Regulations, where applicable, as well as through diverse corresponding federal, provincial, and territorial authorities.
+Movements are authorized federally under Section 56 of the Fishery (General) Regulations, where applicable, as well as through diverse corresponding federal, provincial, and territorial authorities.

 - Delivering the Canadian Shellfish Sanitation Program for both capture and aquaculture fisheries under the Management of Contaminated Fisheries Regulations in partnership with Environment Canada and the Canadian Food Inspection Agency.
 DFO specifically:

 - regulates and supervises the relaying, transplanting and replanting of bivalve shellfish;

 - regulates licences, harvesting locations and times and minimum harvest sizes for stock management purposes;

 - opens and closes areas, and bans the harvesting of bivalve shellfish whenever bacteria or toxin levels exceed safety standards; and

 - conducts patrols, apprehends and prosecutes persons violating restrictions.